Skip to main content

 Therefore, String UNION_NULL is a subtype of String NO_CHANGE.

-Yes, it's pretty terrible for something called "subtyping" not to be reflexive or transitive.
+Yes, it is pretty terrible for something called "subtyping" not to be reflexive or transitive.
 A more accurate name for this concept would be "consistent," a term used in gradual typing.
 However, we use "subtyping" anyway.
 In our defense, we need to name multiple concepts, including not just subtyping but also the same-type relation and containment.
 If we were to coin a new term for each, tool authors would need to mentally map between those terms and the analogous Java terms.
-(Still, yes: Feel free to read terms like "subtyping" as if they hvae scare quotes around them.)
+(Still, yes: Feel free to read terms like "subtyping" as if they have scare quotes around them.)

 Contrast this with our nullness-delegating subtyping rules and containment rules: Each of those is defined as a transitive closure.
 However, this is incorrect, and we should fix it: Transitivity causes the same problem there as it does here: List<? extends @Nullable String> ends up as a subtype of List<? extends String> because of a chain of subtyping rules that uses String UNSPECIFIED as part of the intermediate step.
 Luckily, tool authors that set out to implement transitivity for these two rules are very unlikely to write code that "notices" this chain.
-So, in practice, users are likely to see the "mostly transitive" behavior that we intend, even if we haven't found a way to formally specify it yet.
+So, in practice, users are likely to see the "mostly transitive" behavior that we intend, even if we have not found a way to formally specify it yet.

 Null-inclusive under every parameterization